Back to National Guide

 How We Calculate

 Estimates are based on current licensed carpenter rates across the Sydney metropolitan area, adjusted for typical material costs in NSW.
 All prices include GST.
 Figures cover standard residential door and timber window work.
-Aluminium windows, structural modifications, and commercial glazing are not included.
+Aluminium and uPVC windows, structural modifications, and commercial glazing are not included.

 Know what you need?